 add_filter( 'exactmetrics_ecommerce_skip_renewals', '__return_false' );

-Step 2: Once the plugin is installed and activated, click on Snippets » Add New.
+Step 2: Once the plugin is installed and activated, to go Code Snippets and then click Add New.

-Step 4: Copy and paste the ExactMetrics filter code snippet:
+Step 5: Copy and paste the ExactMetrics filter code snippet.

 Step 1: While in your WordPress admin, go to the Appearance » Theme Editor page.